• Skip to primary navigation

 • When the meat is around 100 - 105 degrees, set a cast iron pan over medium-high heat and let it get screaming hot.

-• Add a high smoke-point oil such as avocado to the preheated pan and sear the backstraps for 2 - 3 minutes, per side, or to desired doneness.
+• Add a high smoke-point oil to the preheated pan and sear the backstraps for 2 - 3 minutes, per side, or to desired doneness.

 • Proceed with resting and serving as directed in the recipe card.